Skip to content

 Epilogue

-In general, this was a great project with a lot of meaning behind it.
+In general, this is a great project with a lot of meaning behind it.
 Computer graphics has always been the bread and butter of my career and studies.
-To know what's going on behind a video game or an animated movie in terms of programming, it makes me appreciate even more the developers that spend countless ours making things like these happen on a screen.
-When I look at engines now like Blender, Unity and Unreal, I have a different perspective when I use them.
+To know what's going on behind a video game or an animated movie in terms of programming, it makes me appreciate even more the craft of making things appear in screen like making games or animated movies.
+When I look at engines now like Blender, Unity, Unreal, Godot and Maya, I have a different perspective when I use them.

 I am currently working as a graphics developer at flight simulators and this was a good project to get me on track with my onboarding at work.
 I hope you enjoy using my little beginner engine and I hope to learn many more things ahead.